alexgoft/Map_Reduce_Framework/README.md

 that coresponed to this id. ii) indices of <k2,v2> pairs in this container that are ready to be processed.

 [This indices are calculated by the thread itself- starting index is its container size before adding pairs of
 <key1,value1> by emit2, and ending index is the size (minus 1) of that container
 after mapping CHUNK_OF_TASKS pairs of <key1,value1> (mapping = eventually
 producing pairs of <key2,value2>)].

-Shuffler updates ShuffledTasks which is the desired <key2,container<value2>> container.
-(Its a map. every key is key2, and the value is its corresponding container<value2>.
+Shuffler updates ShuffledTasks which is the desired <key2,container<value2>> container (Its a map. every key is key2, and the value is its corresponding container<value2>).

 __Reduce workers__